yiyukk/yiyukk/README.md

 ## Hey there! 👋

-I'm Yiyu, someone who's on a journey to uncover my potential in data analytics area. 🚀 My days are filled with a dash of creativity, a sprinkle of curiosity, and a whole lot of coding magic.
+I'm Yiyu, someone who's on a journey to uncover my potential in data analytics and engineer area. 🚀 My days are filled with a dash of creativity, a sprinkle of curiosity, and a whole lot of coding magic.

 ## 🌈 About Me